The Fixed Sub-Center: A Better Way to Capture Data Complexity

 \section{Abstract}

 Treating class with a single center may hardly capture data distribution complexities.
 Using multiple sub-centers is an alternative way to address this problem.
-However, highly correlated sub-classes, the classifier's parameters grow linearly with the number of classes, and lack of intra-class compactness are three typical issues that need to be addressed in existing multi-subclass methods.
+However, highly overlapping sub-classes, the classifier's parameters grow linearly with the number of classes, and lack of intra-class compactness are three typical issues that need to be addressed in existing multi-subclass methods.
 To this end, we propose to use Fixed Sub-Center (F-SC), which allows the model to create more discrepant sub-centers while saving memory and cutting computational costs considerably.
-The F-SC specifically, first samples a class center ${{\mu }_{i}}$ for each class from a uniform distribution, and then generates a normal distribution for each class, where the mean is equal to ${{\mu }_{i}}$.
-Finally, the sub-centers are sampled based on the normal distribution corresponding to each class, and the sub-centers are fixed during the training process avoiding the overhead of gradient calculation.
-Moreover, F-SC penalizes the Euclidean distance between the samples and their corresponding sub-centers, it helps remain intra-compactness.
+The F-SC specifically, first generates a normal distribution for each class, and then samples the sub-centers based on the normal distribution corresponding to each class, and the sub-centers are fixed during the training process avoiding the overhead of gradient calculation.
+Finally, F-SC penalizes the Euclidean distance between the samples and their corresponding sub-centers, it helps remain intra-compactness.
 The experimental results show that F-SC significantly improves the accuracy of both image classification and fine-grained recognition tasks.